wyne-ybanez/DeepSkeet-Personal-AI/README.md

 Hence, run this in the terminal `ollama run deepseek-r1`

+## Adding to your vscode

+1. First `npm install -g @vscode/vsce`.
+If this doesnt work then `npm install @vscode/vsce`
+2. then on the project directory: `vsce package`.
+This will generate a `.vsix` file
+3. Upload this file to your extensions.

+You can read all about it here: https://code.visualstudio.com/api/working-with-extensions/publishing-extension

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.